-Modifying the Data Model
+Data Model contextual menu

-It is possible to modify the fields within the Data Model pane, effectively generating data models, even if no data is present in the pane.
-To do this, use the contextual menu within the pane itself.
-The following options appear depending on the selected line when right-clicking:
+The Data Model is generally constructed by extracting data; see "Extracting data" on page 84.
+It is however possible to modify the Data Model, even if no data is present in the pane.
+To do this, open the contextual menu within the pane itself by right-clicking on something in the Data Model pane.
+Depending on where you've clicked, it can contain the following options:

-- Add a field: Click to add a new field at the current level (record or table).
-Enter the field name in the dialog and click OK to add it. - Add a table: Click to add a new table at the current level (record or existing table).
-Enter the table name in the dialog and click OK to add it. - Rename: Click to rename the selected table or field.
-Enter the new name and click OK to rename.
-Only available for empty Data Model Fields (see below) tables that only contain them. - Delete: Click to delete the selected table or field.
-Only available for empty Data Model Fields or tables that only contain them. - Set Type: Use the list to select which the field type (see Data Types).
-Only available for empty Data Model Fields or tables that only contain them. - Default Value: Click to set the default value for empty Data Model Fields.
+- Add a field: Click to add a new field at the current level (record or detail table).
+Enter the field name in the dialog and click OK to add it. - Add a table: Click to add a new detail table at the current level (record or existing detail table).
+Enter the table name in the dialog and click OK to add it. - Default Value: Click to set the default value for a field.
 This value is used if no extraction is present, or if an extraction attached to this field returns no value.